Speak to a qualified cancer nurse

 What are the symptoms?

 Early-stage pancreatic cancer rarely causes symptoms.
 Symptoms may not appear until the cancer is large enough to affect nearby organs or has spread.
+Common symptoms are listed below.
+These symptoms can also occur in many other conditions and do not necessarily mean that you have cancer.
+Speak with your general practitioner (GP) if you have any of these symptoms.

 Common symptoms of exocrine tumours and pancreatic NETs may include: